Galilean moons: Names

-The names that eventually prevailed were chosen by Simon Marius, who discovered the moons independently at the same time as Galileo: he named them at the suggestion of Johannes Kepler after lovers of the god Zeus (the Greek equivalent of Jupiter), in his Mundus Jovialis, published in 1614:
+The names that eventually prevailed were chosen by Simon Marius, who had discovered the moons independently at about the same time as Galileo.
+At the suggestion of Johannes Kepler, he named them after four lovers of the god Zeus (the Greek equivalent of Jupiter) in his Mundus Jovialis (published in 1614):

-Jupiter is much blamed by the poets on account of his irregular loves.
-Three maidens are especially mentioned as having been clandestinely courted by Jupiter with success.
-Io, daughter of the River Inachus, Callisto of Lycaon, Europa of Agenor.
-Then there was Ganymede, the handsome son of King Tros, whom Jupiter, having taken the form of an eagle, transported to heaven on his back, as poets fabulously tell...
-I think, therefore, that I shall not have done amiss if the First is called by me Io, the Second Europa, the Third, on account of its majesty of light, Ganymede, the Fourth Callisto...
-This fancy, and the particular names given, were suggested to me by Kepler, Imperial Astronomer, when we met at Ratisbon fair in October 161 3.
-So if, as a jest, and in memory of our friendship then begun, I hail him as joint father of these four stars, again I shall nit be doing wrong.

-Galileo steadfastly refused to use Marius' names and invented as a result the numbering scheme that is still used nowadays, in parallel with proper moon names.
+Galileo steadfastly refused to use Marius's names and invented as a result the numbering scheme that is still used nowadays, in parallel with proper moon names.
 The numbers run from Jupiter outward, thus I, II, III and IV for Io, Europa, Ganymede, and Callisto respectively.
 Galileo used this system in his notebooks but never actually published it.
-The numbered names (Jupiter x) were used until the mid-20th century when other inner moons were discovered, and Marius' names became widely used.
+The numbered names (Jupiter x) were used until the mid-20th century when other inner moons were discovered, and Marius's names became widely used.